ligato/docs/docs/plugins/vpp-plugins.md

 <br></br>
 - source **A** translates to **Y** for destination **Z**

-In addition, you can configure address pool to support twice NAT using the `twice_nat` boolean.
+In addition, you can configure an address pool to support twice NAT using the `twice_nat` boolean.
 This lets you specify a source IP address to use in twice NAT processing.

 You can override the default behavior of selecting the first IP address in the address pool with at least one free available port.
 You may have use cases where multiple twice-nat translations require different source IP addresses.

 !!!
 Note
     VPP does not support the twice NAT address pool feature with load balancing.
-You can either use static mappings without load balancing where you have only one local IP, or use twice NAT without the twice NAT address pool feature.
+You can either use static mappings without load balancing where you have a single local IP, or use twice NAT without the twice NAT address pool feature.

 You can configure static mapping twice NAT function using: